dkollmann/kivy-designer/_posts/2015-05-17-kivy-designer-roadmap.markdown

 * **Do you have an idea??**
 	* **I love ideas.
 Share it with me :)**
 * Contributions are always welcome:)
-	* Kivy projects has a big and helpful community.
+	* Kivy projects have a big and helpful community.
 If you are interested, contributions are always welcome :)

 If you know how to help me with the topics above, please, contact me with aron.bordin@gmail.com, aronbordin on IRC, or just open an issue in my fork.